 The association makes and services loans to farmers, ranchers, rural homeowners and certain farm-related businesses.
 The association's loan volume consists primarily of long-term real estate mortgage loans, production and intermediate-term loans and farm-related business loans.
 These loan products are available to eligible borrowers with competitive variable, fixed and index-based interest rates.
 For all loan products, the association is able to lock an interest rate spread for the pricing term of the loan.
 When the pricing term expires on a loan, the association is subject to a new cost of funds from the Bank.
 However, the association is then also able to establish a new interest spread on the loan to the customer.
 Pricing terms range from one month on index-based products, and from 90 days to 30 years on fixed rate products.
 Loan maturities range from one to 40 years, with annual operating loans comprising the majority of the commercial loans and five- to 20-year maturities comprising the majority of the mortgage loans.
 Loans serviced by the association offer several installment payment cycles, the timing of which usually coincides with the seasonal cash-flow capabilities of the borrower.

-At December 31, 2013, the association's loan volume was \$5,380,398, an increase of 4.1 percent from the December 31, 2012.
-At December 2012, loan volume was \$5,168,260 and an increase of 4.8 percent from the December 31, 2011 loan volume of \$4,932,437.
-With the continued improvement in the worldwide economy and improved weather conditions through a lot of the association's territory in 2012, a more normal cycle returned to the association's producers as production loan volume increased 18.4 percent from 2011.
-During 2013, the association continued to see steady improvement in the economy and weather conditions, as real estate mortgage loan volume increased 5.4 percent in 2013 and rural residential real estate loans increased 16.9 percent from 2012.
-Production volume and agribusiness volume declined slightly in 2013.
+At December 31, 2014, the association's loan volume was \$5,886,775, an increase of 9.4 percent from December 31, 2013.
+At December 2013, loan volume was \$5,380,398 which was 4.1 percent higher than the December 31, 2012 loan volume of \$5,168,260.
+General economic conditions continued to improve and provide sustainable underlying strength throughout the association's territory in 2013, and more buyers returned to the real estate market as rural residential real estate loan volume increased 16.9 percent during 2013.
+Mortgage loans increased a more moderate 5 percent from 2012.
+During 2014, the association continued to see solid improvements in the economy and weather conditions, as production loan volume increased 33.9 percent, rural residential real estate loans increased 20.0 percent, and real estate mortgage loans increased 6.3 percent during 2014.
 The credit quality of the association's portfolio continued to improve as well.
-Loans classified as acceptable improved to 96.2 percent of the total portfolio at December 31, 2013, up from 94.2 percent of the total portfolio at December 31, 2012 and 91.6 percent at December 31, 2011.
+Loans classified as acceptable improved to 96.6 percent of the total portfolio at December 31, 2014, up from 96.2 percent of the total portfolio at December 31, 2013, and 94.2 percent at December 31, 2012.
 Overall, there has been no significant change in the geographical distribution of the portfolio or the types of loans that comprise the portfolio.
 The composition of the association's loan portfolio is described more fully in detailed tables in Note 4 to the consolidated financial statements, "Loans and Allowance for Loan Losses."

-At December 31, 2013, 2012 and 2011, the association held 6, 5 and 13 transactions respectively, which are reported as loans on the consolidated balance sheet totaling \$9,635, \$9,771 and \$12,081 with remaining commitments of \$70, \$0 and \$120 extended under the Rural America Bond Program approved by the FCA.
+At December 31, 2014, 2013 and 2012, the association held 4, 6 and 5 transactions respectively, which are reported as loans on the consolidated balance sheet totaling \$6,657, \$9,635 and \$9,771 with remaining commitments of \$44, \$70 and \$0 extended under the Rural America Bond Program approved by the Farm Credit Administration (FCA).
 The program is designed to meet the growing and changing needs of agricultural enterprises, agribusinesses and rural communities by providing investment in rural areas.